Storm timber recovery - VicForests project plan

 Projects

-On 17 December 2021 an arrangement for treatment and management of fallen timber, hazardous trees and debris following the storm events in Victoria was entered into between VicForests and DELWP.
+On 17 December 2021 an arrangement for treatment and management of fallen timber, hazardous trees and debris following the storm events in Victoria was entered into between VicForests and the Department of Energy, Environment and Climate Action (DEECA, formally DELWP).

 This agreement is restricted to roads and tracks on public land prioritised by the Chief Fire Officer for forest management and fire emergency access (CFO).

-The agreement is based on a formal process led by DELWP as follows:
+The agreement is based on a formal process led by DEECA.

 Extensive areas were affected across the Dandenong Ranges National Park.
-Following a request from DELWP, VicForests undertook assessments of sites in the Dandenong Ranges.
-Works commenced on 6 April 2022 and timber is being recovered, prepared and delivered to customers.
+Following a request from DEECA, VicForests commenced works in April 2022.

-We are working closely with Parks Victoria and DELWP to ensure the debris not recovered is left in a manner that allows fuel management operations to be carried out.
+We continue to work closely with Parks Victoria and DEECA to ensure the debris not recovered is left in a manner that allows fuel management operations to be carried out.

 There was also a small amount of windthrow in the Thomson Water Catchment.

-On 8 March 2022, VicForests received formal advice for around 60 sites in the Wombat State Forest requiring treatment.
+In March 2022, VicForests received formal advice for around 60 sites in the Wombat State Forest requiring treatment.
+There are also areas in the Cobaw State Forest requiring treatment.

-VicForests and DELWP are working collaboratively on the biodiversity value checks and development of desired treatment regime prior to commencement of works.
-Works commenced 15 May 2022.
+VicForests and DEECA are working collaboratively on the biodiversity value checks and development of desired treatment regimes.

 Wombat State Forest was one of the hardest hit areas which resulted in a significant amount of fallen and hazardous trees and debris.

 Working with government and others, the works undertaken in the Wombat State Forest is in direct response to removing heavy debris and fuel load that poses a fire risk.
-No trees are being removed unless they present a hazard or for operational necessity.
+No trees are being removed unless they present a hazard.

-We are creating the appropriate tracks to ensure the safest possible path to the operations, with environmental values at the heart of our work.
+During operations, appropriate tracks are created to ensure the safest possible path to the operations, with environmental values at the heart of our work.

 Image: Windthrow damage in the Wombat State Forest